top of page

 What Is Codependency?

-How we can distinguish between codependency, which is unhealthy to codependents and their dependents, and mature faith, which is healthy.
+How can we tell the difference between codependency, which is harmful, and mature faith, which is healthy?

-• Other persons and situations have all the value
+• Other people and situations are where the real value lies

-The following inventory can help you in the recognition process as you seek to determine whether codependency tendencies are reaching a destructive level in your life.
+The following inventory can help you in the recognition process as you seek to determine whether your codependency tendencies are reaching a destructive level.

 • I have difficulty identifying what I am feeling